TheParasiteProject/.github/profile/README.md

 # TheParasiteProject [No Pixel-FW]

 ## Note
-This org includes various experimental changes which may or may not work (although we tested every time when we release it).
+This org includes various experimental changes<br/>
+which may or may not work (although we tested every time when we release it).<br/>
 So please be aware about this!

-And sometimes we wrote weird commit messages if we commit stuffs at dawn, etc. XD Though usually we fixes this right after we noticed this by rebase...
+And sometimes we wrote weird commit messages if we commit stuffs at dawn, etc. XD<br/>
+Though usually we fixes this right after we noticed this by rebase...

 Anyways, Hope this project helps your projects :)